MariamElnaggar/CPE487Project/README.md

 This module is an auto-generated clock management module from Vivado.
 This module is used to help ensure that the system operates with properly derived clock signals, helping reduce timing errors.

 ### ***clock_1Hz***
 This module creates a 1 Hz clock pulse from a faster input clock.
-It uses a counter that toggles an internal signal every 50 million clock cycles, effectively dividing the clock to 1 Hz for the display.
+It uses a counter that toggles an internal signal every 50 million clock cycles, effectively dividing the clock to 1 Hz for the game timing controlling the rate at which the squares appear.

 ### ***leddec16.vhd***
 This module implements a display decoder that shows 4-digit values on an 8-digit 7-segment display.
 It selects which digit to display using the dig input and extracts a 4-bit data point from the 16-bit data input to convert into segment outputs (seg).
 It also activates the corresponding anode for the selected digit.